RBrooksDK/MAL1/01 Introduction - Machine learning fundamentals/README.md

 - Explain the principles behind the kNN algorithm
 - Explain the principles behind the (LR) algorithm
 - Explain what is meant by the "hyperparameters" of an algorithm
-- Explain the "k" and "distance" hyperparameters in the kNN algorithm